1. Faster Load Time

 Inline, size-bound CSS.
 AMPs only allow a single stylesheet.
 By limiting the number of CSS, they reduce the HTTP requests to just a single one.
 Not only that, but the CSS size is restricted to 50 kilobytes, which is ample enough for some nice degree of design while still forcing the developer to use clean and efficient coding.

 Font optimization.
 Normal websites wait until everything else is loaded before downloading the rather large fonts often used on pages.
-Because AMPs limit the CSS and use of external scripts, the system requires no HTTP requests until font has downloaded.
+Because AMPs limit the CSS and use of external scripts, the system requires no HTTP requests until the font has been downloaded.

 Minimal style and layout recalculations.
 This is again related to the fact that dynamic scripts on normal websites can have an impact on the page layout, changing it based on interactions by the user, which in turn forces the browser to recalculate how the content will look.
 The limits put in place by the AMP framework reduces the need for these sort of calculations.